taishiwalden/taishiwalden.com/src/posts/blog/marketing-pdf.md

 date: "2021-09-25 12:00:00 +09:00"
 desc: "Developed a dynamic and engaging PDF designed as a marketing asset, incorporating interactive elements to enhance user experience and improve content accessibility."
 thumbnail: "./images/marketing-pdf/digital-marketing-pdf.jpg"
-alt: "Screenshot of the homepage of a website design agency."
+alt: "Image showing the first page of the digital marketing pdf created by Taishi Walden for Visneto Media."
 ---

 <img src="./images/marketing-pdf/digital-marketing-pdf.jpg"